+Security class

-Security class The security class is the level of logical security you want to have when a connection is made to or from the specified remote node.
+The security class is the level of logical security you want to have when a connection is made to or from the specified remote node.
 A Security level is required for SVCs if you have specified an X.25 Address Key.
-The possible values are as follows: • 10-Both incoming and outgoing calls are accepted.
-This is the default value. • IN-Only incoming calls are accepted from this particular remote address.
-Outgoing calls will be rejected. • OU-Only outgoing calls are accepted to this particular remote address.
-Incoming calls will be rejected. • LK-Entry is locked.
+The possible values are as follows:

+- IO Both incoming and outgoing calls are accepted.
+This is the default value. - IN Only incoming calls are accepted from this particular remote address.
+Outgoing calls will be rejected. - OU Only outgoing calls are accepted to this particular remote address.
+Incoming calls will be rejected. - LK Entry is locked.
 No call is accepted, either inbound or outbound.

+For PVCs

-For PVCs Permanent VC number The PVC Number identifies a permanent virtual circuit (PVC) on the remote node.
+Permanent VC number

+The PVC Number identifies a permanent virtual circuit (PVC) on the remote node.
 If you have entered a name in the X.25 Address Key field and are configuring PVCs, then you also have to enter a value for the PVC Number.

-To Configure Neighbor Gateways
+Configure Neighbor Gateways

-You need to visit the next two screens only if you are configuring a non-gateway node that is on the same network as a gateway.
-In this case, the non-gateway node needs to know the identity of any neighbor gateway.
-Neighbor gateways can be either full or half gateways.
+Use the next two screens only if you are configuring a node that is on an an X.25 network as a gateway.
+In this case, the local node needs to know the identity of any neighbor gateways.

 Gateways that are on the same network are called neighbor gateways.
 A non-gateway node on an X.25 network may need to go through a neighbor gateway in order to send messages to an entirely different network.
 (Two nodes are on the same network if the network portion of their IP addresses are the same.)
-All X.25 nodes that are on the same network as a neighbor gateway need to know the identity of any neighbor gateways.
+If a node on the X.25 network is trying to access a node on a remote network, it needs to know the identity of its neighbor gateways.
 When you configure an X.25 node, you enter into its configuration the identity of any accessible neighbor gateways that share the same network.
 The identified gateways may be either full or half gateways.

 You may designate gateways as default gateways.
-Messages for a network will be routed to a default gateway if there is no gateway configured for the destination network.
+Messages for a network will be routed to a default gateway if there is no specific gateway configured for the destination network.
 The default gateway will then attempt to locate the destination of the message.